Doctor of Physical Therapy

 Curricular Foundations

 The curriculum of the DPT program is built on two primary foundations - the liberal arts and movement science.
-The liberal arts foundation informs who we are as people and professionals, providing us insight into self-reflection, critical thinking, communication, problem solving, and appreciation of the lived experiences of others.
-The movement science foundation informs our understanding of physical therapy practice, providing us with the necessary knowledge in anatomy, kinesiology, neuroscience, physiology, imaging, nutrition, biomechanics, to evaluate and treat our future patients and clients.
+The liberal arts foundation informs who we are as people and professionals, providing us insight into self-reflection, critical thinking, communication, ethical decision-making, problem-solving, and appreciation of the lived experiences of others.
+The movement science foundation informs our understanding of physical therapy practice, providing us with the necessary knowledge in anatomy, kinesiology, neuroscience, physiology, imaging, nutrition, and biomechanics, to evaluate and treat our future patients and clients.
 Together the liberal arts and movement sciences provide the foundation needed to be excellent movement system experts prepared to serve society.

 Integrated Curriculum